COMP2150-24s1/level-design-assessment-Rod1on777/README.md

 ### 1.3.
 Challenge

 3. New enemy types and mechanics are introduced gradually, allowing players to master concepts before facing more complex challenges.
-My level is designed so that enemy attacks are clearly telegraphed, and player abilities provide meaningful counterplay.
+My level is designed so that enemy attacks are clearly visible, and player abilities provide meaningful counterplay.
 For example:
-The player explores a peaceful cave, unaware of the impending encounter:
+The player explores a peaceful cave, unaware of the oncoming encounter:

 ![pic12](DocImages/pic12.png)